Article

 Managing cardless employees

-Traditional corporate credit cards are often issued to a core group of road warriors who travel regularly and to employees who make purchases on behalf of the organization.
-Organizations face limited options for employees without a corporate card who need to travel or make business purchases, contractors or freelancers who submit expenses for reimbursement, and interviewees who request travel reimbursement.
+Traditional corporate credit cards are often issued to a core group of employees who travel regularly and to employees who make purchases on behalf of the organization.
+Organizations face limited options for employees who don’t have a corporate card but need to travel or make business purchases, as well as for contractors, freelancers and interviewees who submit expenses for reimbursement.
 Personal credit cards, checks or even cash are often used in these instances.

 Although most are eventually approved, an organization has limited control and visibility over these kinds of expenses.
 And because these purchases are not part of an organization’s card program, they also require expense reports for tracking and reimbursement as well as additional levels of approval, all of which take a long time to complete and process.